Alex Woodyard: Career

 In June 2014, he turned down the opportunity to stay on at Dartford and signed for Conference South side Concord Rangers.
 After a successful stay at Concord Rangers, where he made 36 appearances and scored one goal, Woodyard joined National League side Braintree Town.

 In June 2016, Woodyard signed for Lincoln City, following his Braintree manager Danny Cowley to Sincil Bank.
 He ended the 2016–17 season as Lincoln's player of the season as they won promotion back to the football league, before signing a new two-year deal on 6 July 2017.
 On 30 May 2018, he joined Peterborough United for an undisclosed fee after the release clause in his contract was met.

 On 3 January 2020 it was announced that Woodyard would join Tranmere Rovers on loan for the remainder of the season.

 On 12 June 2020, Woodyard got released by Peterborough United after a 2-year stint at the club.
 Within those two years he managed 54 appearances for the club and was also captain in the 2018/19 season.

 In August 2020 he signed for AFC Wimbledon.
 He scored his first goal for the club on 20 April 2021 in a 2–1 win against Oxford United.
+He notably scored against rivals MK Dons in an April 2022 1-1 draw.

+On 26 July 2023, Woodyard had his contract with AFC Wimbledon terminated by mutual consent to allow him to join National League club York City on a two-year deal.

+On 4 July 2024, Woodyard signed a one-year contract with Colchester United and reunited with manager Danny Cowley making it their fourth club working together.

+On 3 January 2025, having had his contract with Colchester United terminated, Woodyard joined National League side Sutton United on an eighteen-month deal.